TidalPaladin/student-java-tester/README.md

 ## TODO List

+  * Allow for custom number of size trials in `TIME_EXPERIMENT`.
+Is is currently hardcoded at five doublings.
   * Test name resolution relies on poorly implemented analysis of the stack.
 No obvious use of reflection will resolve names of the lambda parameters of `RUN_TEST`.
 For now, function name resolution will produce unexpected results if method calls are used that produce a substantially different stack bottom than those in Tester.java
   * Big O benchmarking needs a more efficient distribution of threaded workload
   * Big O benchmarking needs continued verification of validity.
 The results seem erradic